edwincarlflores/dotfiles/README.md

 $ git clone git@github.com:edwincarlflores/dotfiles.git
 ```

-Use GNU stow to create symlinks from the `$HOME` pointing to the config files inside the `dotfiles` directory
+Use GNU stow to create symlinks from the `$HOME` directory pointing to the config files inside the `dotfiles` directory

 ```
 $ cd ~/dotfiles